Jie Zhitui: Legend

+Duke Wen of Jin lid a forest fire on one side of Mt Mian to drive out Jie Zhitui (illustration from the Chronicles of the Eastern Zhou Kingdoms).

 By the 3rd century BC, Jie Zhitui's story had received additional embellishment.
 Han Fei's collected works reference the story—dramatizing Jie's selflessness and loyalty—whereby he fed Chong'er with soup made from flesh carved from his own body because he was unable to bear his lord's thirst or hunger.
 Zhuang Zhou's collected works specify that the meat came from his thigh and that he "was burned to death with a tree in his arms".
 The Songs of Chu written and compiled between the 3rd century BC and the 2nd century AD reference Jie repeatedly as a loyal and wronged vassal, mentioning the story about his flesh, treating his former haunts as shrines for honest officials, and adding the details that Chong'er found Jie's body and donned mourning robes for him.
 (Note: Liu Xiang, the 1st-century BC author of the Songs of Chu’s "Nine Laments", references the original story of Jie disappearing into the forest, rather than his death in a fire.
 At one point, Hawkes's translation suggests that Jie starved to death. but a subsequent note in its Penguin reprint clarifies that the text does not intend that.)

 Modern forms of the story invariably include the story of Jie cooking a stew using flesh from his own thigh and wild herbs, usually specifying that Chong'er was on the verge of starvation at the time.
 Some elaborate on the duke's generosity to all his other supporters: one source includes proclamations that "awards may be divided into three grades: the first-grade award goes to those [who] followed me into exile; the second-grade award goes to those who donated money; and the third grade goes to those who welcomed the return of my dukedom" and that even "those who have supported me in other ways but not yet been rewarded may report their names for awards".
 Nonetheless, Jie retired to Mt Mian, carrying his mother.
 When the duke was unable to find his old friend's hermitage amid the endless trees and ridges, his advisors suggested lighting a forest fire on one side of Mt Mian to drive him out since his duty to his mother would overcome his pride.
 However, the fire raged three days and nights and Jie was burnt to death under a willow together with his mother.
 Some add the detail that he left verses written in blood, "I cut off my own flesh to dedicate [it] to you, [and] only wish [that] my king will always be clear and bright."
 Duke Chong'er then erected a temple in his honor and personally ordered the Cold Food Festival.